Why is This Stretch of I-84 in Oregon Named ‘Deadman Pass’?

 How did it become known as Deadman Pass?

-In 1876, the Bannock Indian Tribe roamed the area and some within the tribe (renegades) were angry and protective of the stretch of the trail and ambushed and killed a number of travelers making their way west into the Umatilla area.
+In 1876, the Bannock Indian Tribe roamed the area.
+Some renegades within the tribe were angry and protective of the stretch of the trail, ambushing and killing a number of travelers making their way west into the Umatilla area.
 This was one of the most dangerous areas on the Oregon Trail.
 Warnings were sent to travelers calling the area ‘Deadman Pass’.
-According to the Trail Tenders website, you can see parts of the old Oregon Trail from the eastbound rest area of I-84 – look for wagon ruts and other markings on the land.
+You can see wagon ruts from the original Oregon trail near the Emigrant Springs State Heritage Area, seven miles northwest of Emigrant Springs.